 Policies and processes should be simple to the extent possible.

 Please see the deliberations section of this document for additional discussion of these principles.
 Do you support these principles?
 Why or why not?
 Are there additional principles that the Work Track should consider?
 Please explain.

-e4: The Work Track has discussed different types of mechanisms that can be used to protect geographic names in the New gTLD Program.
-These mechanisms fall broadly into two categories, noting that the categories are not mutually exclusive and measures from both categories can be used in combination:

-Preventative: Measures in this category include reserving certain strings to make them unavailable for delegation or requiring letters of support/non-objection from relevant governments or public authorities, either in all cases or dependent on intended usage of the TLD.

-Curative: Measures in this category include objections mechanisms, contractual provisions incorporated into the registry agreement, enforcement of those provisions, and post-delegation dispute resolution mechanisms.

-In your view, what is the right balance or combination of preventative and and curative rights mechanisms in relation to protection of geographic names in the New gTLD Program?
+Please see deliberations section f.1.3 on pages 42-43 for context on this question.

-e5: To what extent should the following serve as a basis for the development of policies regarding geographic names?
+e6: To what extent should the following serve as a basis for the development of policies regarding geographic names?

 International law